ultraq/dumb-query-selector/README.md

 Type: `String`

 Your standard CSS selector.
-If it's determined that the selector is a simple ID selector, then the return value will be the matching element (or `null` if no match is found).
+If you're using a simple ID selector, then the return value will be the matching element (or `null` if no match is found).

 #### scope